thegalluzz/morby-the-alien/README.md

-## Simple Text Game

-This is a simple project that aims to emulate a classic text adventure TUI game
+## Making a game with c and raylib